puppyone-ai/Puppys/docs/src/index.md

 ### Environment-Oriented

-Natural histroy tells us it is intelligence that distinguish human from other spieces and makes us succeed in the natural selection.
-Yet, while intelligence is mostly attried to the development of human brain, few realized a homo-sapine must use his eyes and ears first to gather sufficient information before he can use his brain to make a good decision.
+Natural history tells us it is intelligence that distinguishes humans from other species and makes us succeed in natural selection.
+Yet, while intelligence is mostly attributed to the human brain, few realize a homo-sapine must use his eyes and ears first to gather sufficient information before he can use his brain to make a good decision.
 We believe that *sensing environment* is as important as making decisions.

 Let us consider two fundamental questions: What is the *environment* of an LLM agent?
 How should an LLM agent *detect* and *perceive* its environment?

 Our answer to the first question is that the *environment* of an agent is specified by its mission.
 For an agent designed for stock trading, the share prices of NASDAQ and available (financial) instruments will be its environment.
 For an agent designed for data analysis, the database and available visualizing tools will be its environment.
-By detect the environment, the agent should be able to answer the two questions:
+By detecting the environment, the agent should be able to answer the two questions:
-Which situtation is faced by the agent?
+Which situation is faced by the agent?
 Which tools or resources are available?

-Our answer to the second questions is limited by the nature of LLMs, that LLM agents can only sense its environment through *structured texts*.
+Our answer to the second question is limited by the nature of LLMs, that LLM agents can only sense their environment through *structured texts*.
-The *structured texts* contains any information encoded in text format, including but not limited to text, data, and code in various non-binary formats (.txt, .json, .csv, .md, .html, .xml, .py, .cpp).
+The *structured texts* contain any information encoded in text format, including but not limited to text, data, and code in various non-binary formats (.txt, .json, .csv, .md, .html, .xml, .py, .cpp).
 `Puppys` is designed to be an *environment-oriented* agentic framework.
-It provides an general interface (encapsulated as `Env`) for a LLM agent to sense its environment, as well as a mechanism to dynamically update its knowledge on environment after taking actions.
+It provides a general interface (encapsulated as `Env`) for an LLM agent to sense its environment, as well as a mechanism to dynamically update its knowledge of the environment after taking action.

-By properly defining and customizing the `Env` corresponding to specific tasks, developers can easily create a robust, adaptive, agent that can adjust its behaviors from varying environments and feedbacks, that is capable in highly complicated tasks.
+By properly defining and customizing the `Env` corresponding to specific tasks, developers can easily create a robust, adaptive agent that can adjust its behaviors from varying environments and feedback that is capable of highly complicated tasks.

 <div align="center">
 <img src="../../assets/environment_oriented.png" alt="Image" width="800">